 A sought-after speaker, her lecture tours throughout the United States, Canada, England and South Africa always draw enthusiastic crowds.

-Popular worldwide as a weekly columnist in Hamodia, Rebbetzin Heller is the author of four books, "More Precious than Pearls," "This Way Up," "Our Bodies Our Souls," "Lets Face It." and the recently published 'Return - Your Path to Lasting Change' the more recently published 'A Distant Mirror'.
+Popular worldwide as a weekly columnist in Hamodia, Rebbetzin Heller is the author of four books, "More Precious than Pearls," "This Way Up," "Our Bodies Our Souls," "Lets Face It", "Battleplans" and 'Return - Your Path to Lasting Change' the more recently published 'A Distant Mirror'.
 As it says in Jeremiah "Thus said the L-rd: a voice is heard on high, lamentations and bitter weeping, – Rachel weeps for her children.
 She refuses to be consoled, as her children are gone.
 Thus replied the L-rd: "Keep your voice from weeping and prevent your eyes from tears, for your efforts and endeavor will be rewarded, says G-d.
 They shall return from the land of the enemy.
 There is hope for your future, declares G-d: Your children shall return back to their boundaries."

 WHEN YAAKOV ASKED HIS SON YOSEF to bury him in Hebron along with the other Patriarchs and Matriarchs, Yaakov explained why he buried Joseph’s mother Rachel in Bethlehem.
 She was destined by G-d to be accessible to her children, the Jewish nation, when they were exiled from the Land of Israel.
 Spiritual leaders in every generation have sought to bring the Jewish people back to their physical and spiritual boundaries.

 Rebbetzin Tziporah Heller follows in this tradition, and has, for almost three decades, helped thousands return more fully to the beauty of their Jewish heritage.